EngineerMichael/CPU-Scheduling-Software-Engineering-/README.md

 ## Execution

-Open terminal, run ``` cd RoundRobin ``` and run the command below.
-Make sure that you add the path to the csv file and the time quantum you would like to use
+Open the terminal, run ``` cd RoundRobin ```, and run the command below.
+Make sure that you add the path to the CSV file and the time quantum you would like to use

 ```
 #tq = 5 and process.csv is the path